 When you lease, you are usually allowed between 10,000-15,000 annual miles.
 If you think you will exceed that allotment, then you can buy extra miles at the point of purchase.
 You never know how much you'll actually drive — lots of things can happen during the course of your lease.
 If each mile over the limit is $0.25 and you end up going 6,000 miles over your allotted amount, you will owe $1,500.

 What defines 'wear and tear' is a bit abstract.
 Most lease contracts define 'normal wear and tear' to mean that if you have any significant interior/exterior blemishes, you will be penalized.

 Just like switching phone carriers in the middle of a contract.
 If you wish to get out of your lease early, it will cost you.
 If you lock yourself into a lease, be sure that you honor it—for money's sake.

 Because leasing is the same as renting, your credit will have to be in better shape than if you were buying.
 You might need a co-signer.
-Check your credit report & score.
+Check your Experian Score and Report here if you don't know your credit score.

 The predicted value of the car at the end of the lease.

 Interest rates applied to leases are called money factors.
 Take the interest rate and divide it by 2,400 (it's always 2,400 even when the term is longer than two years).
 EXAMPLE: If the interest rate is 8%, divide 8 by 2,400 and you will get a 0.0033 money factor.